folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```

-If you are in a multi-tenant environment, set ENV for mod-search and in all other modules that use Kafka (mod-inv/inv-storage/mod-srs/srm, mod-data-import etc…)
-    ENV = orchid .
-In a single tenant environment, you don't need to set it .
-It has the default value ENV = folio.

 If you have set ENV = orchid, set KAFKA_EVENTS_CONSUMER_PATTERN for mod-search, using the value of ENV as a part of its value:
     KAFKA_EVENTS_CONSUMER_PATTERN = (orchid\.)(.*\.)inventory\.(instance|holdings-record|item|bound-with)